Travelin' Soldier: Content

 The song is a tale about a shy, lonesome, young American soldier who strikes up a conversation and later a correspondence with a young girl during the Vietnam War era.
 Americana details pervade the lyrics as the song details the correspondence as a relationship forms between the two, despite the insurmountable distance.
 The last letter from the soldier mentions that "it's gettin' kinda rough over here" and he "won't be able to write for a while" before skipping ahead to a football game at the girl's high school.
 After the anthem and Lord's Prayer, the local soldiers who died in the war are announced.
 The soldier's name is on the list, but only the girl, who is there, recognizes his name.
 She mourns for him as stated in the line "One name read and nobody really cared but a pretty little girl with a bow in her hair."

 A version of the song featuring Natalie Maines, Bruce Robison and Robison's wife, Kelly Willis, appears on KGSR's Broadcasts Vol. 13 album.

 Critical reception

 Kevin John Coyne, reviewing the song for Country Universe, rated the song No. 17 on his list of the 201 Greatest Singles of the Decade.
 He stated that "it's the story between the lines that drives home the tragedy, as both main characters have a palpable sense of loneliness that they finally find relief from in one another just before they are ripped permanently apart."

-In 2014, Rolling Stone ranked the song at #150 on its 200 Greatest Country Songs of All Time ranking.
+In 2014, Rolling Stone ranked the song at number 150 on its 200 Greatest Country Songs of All Time ranking.